himavarshini28/Quiz-assignment/README.md

 ## 🛠️ Features
 ✅ Fetches quiz questions from an API
 ✅ Live timer with progress animation
-✅ XP & Level system for gamification
-✅ Fun sound effects for correct/wrong answers
 ✅ Global leaderboard using MongoDB
 ✅ Fully responsive and modern UI